 When is the last time you’ve heard of a lawyer who is determined to put fun first?
 Enter Toni Halleen, an attorney and co-founder at Schaefer Halleen law firm and professional speaker living the goal of infusing amusement into everything she does.
 Toni even put her mission on stage with her 2003 p...

 There’s a lot published about personal brand and its importance.
-It’s essential that you take the time to hone in on your personal brand—especially if you are looking to make a career change or launch a business or consulting practice.
-When your Brand is your Team’s Brand But what about when...
+It’s essential that you take the time to hone in on your personal brand – especially if you are looking to make a career change or launch a business or consulting practice.
+When your Brand is your Team’s Brand But what abou...

 So what are The Four Pillars of Marketing?
 The Four Pillars provide the construct for lawyers to use as they seek to develop and implement a marketing plan that will cover all the most important elements and best practices for lawyers.
 It’s not enough to just write articles, or just attend net...